Back to all postsIntimacy Under Pressure: Sex When Life Is Overwhelming

 Waiting until life calms down

-But for many couples, this IS life.
+For many couples, this IS life.
 The demands aren't going away.
-The kids aren't getting less complicated.
-Work isn't getting easier.
-Aging parents need more help, not less.

 Pressuring the depleted partner

-Making the exhausted partner feel guilty ("We haven't had sex in a month," "You never want me," "Normal couples don't go this long") doesn't create desire.
+Making the exhausted partner feel guilty doesn't create desire.
 It creates shame, defensiveness, and resentment.

 What actually helps